 Research Fellow, Centre for Maternal and Child Health Research at City, University of London.

-I am research psychologist working in the area of mental health in pregnancy and after birth.
+I am psychologist working in the area of mental health in pregnancy and after birth.
 I have worked in this area for 10 years and had 2 children during this time, which has made me even more passionate about this research.
 I work with the NHS hospitals and clinical research networks involved in the MAP programme and am co-investigator on the project.
 I completed my doctoral research on the Assessment of Perinatal Mental Health Problems and work with a variety of methods.
 Finding out about women’s experiences and how we can improve them is at the core of all my work.

 Research Fellow, Maternal and Child Health, City, University of London

 I am a psychologist and have worked in research for 13 years in the fields of cognitive ageing, stroke, and anxiety.
 Through my research and from my close relationships I have witnessed the effect that mental health issues such as anxiety and depression can have on women, and the impact it can also have on their family and close friends.
 Early identification of mental health issues is a vital step that can lead to women getting the support and treatment if they need it.
-I would like to thank all our MAP participants for taking the time to help with our research.
-Without you our research could not be conducted.
+I would like to thank all our MAP participants for taking the time to help with this research.
+Without you this research could not be conducted.

 Research Fellow, University of Stirling

 I am the researcher for the Scottish sites in the MAP project.
 My background is in psychology and since I moved to the UK from Italy in 2009 I have worked in a variety of roles, including as a Children’s Centre Worker in Oxford and a Family Support Worker in Edinburgh.
 My doctoral research was on the development of a questionnaire to identify women experiencing high levels of anxiety during pregnancy.
-I am passionate about supporting and promoting women’s emotional wellbeing during pregnancy and after birth, and feel that working on the MAP project is a fantastic opportunity to contribute to this area.
+I am passionate about supporting and promoting women’s emotional wellbeing during pregnancy and after birth, and working on the MAP project is a fantastic opportunity to contribute to this area.

 MAP Research Assistant, Centre for Maternal & Child Health Research, City University of London